-Adding Additional Spices for Protein
+How to Use Spices for Added Protein

-Now that you have the list of spices what do you do with it?
+Now that you have the list of spices, what do you do with it?
 Adding these spices to your meals is easy.
-The sky's the limit and you can use your imagination.
+The sky's the limit, and you can use your imagination.
 I will give you a few suggestions to get you started:

-- Curry powder is not just for adding to chicken, try adding it to quinoa and other grains as well.
+- Curry powder is not just for adding to chicken.
+Try adding it to quinoa and other grains as well.

-- Fenugreek seed, spearmint, poppy seed and ginger can all be incorporated into yogurt or smoothies.
+- Fenugreek seed, spearmint, poppy seed, and ginger can all be incorporated into yogurt or smoothies.

 - Cayenne and red pepper can be added to just about any dish if you can stand a little heat.
 I enjoy adding pepper flakes to slices of pizza and salads.

-- Garlic is a stand alone spice.
-It works well with just about everything and you can easily roast entire cloves and eat them as a side dish.
+- Garlic is a stand-alone spice.
+It works well with just about everything, and you can easily roast entire cloves and eat them as a side dish.

 © 2016 Cynthia Hoover